Licang, Qingdao

 Licang (李沧区) is an urban district (区) of Qingdao in the Chinese province of Shandong.

-It is home to popular attractions such as Tea Culture Landscape Garden, Ximen Park and SiGangLi BuXingJie.
+It is home to popular attractions such as Tea Culture Landscape Garden, Ximen Park and Sigangli Buxingjie.

 In 2014 Licang hosted the main grounds for the International Horticultural Expo.

 Geography

-The Licang district has an area of 95.52 km^{2} and according o the 2019 census has a population of 589,200 inhabitants.
+The Licang district has an area of 95.52 km^{2} and according to the 2019 census has a population of 589,200 inhabitants.

 Administrative divisions

 As of 2012, this district is divided to 11 subdistricts.